 Recruiting, hiring and onboarding practices help reduce turnover and ensure UT System Administration has the right talent in place to help meet its initiatives in a productive and effective way.
-The following information will guide you through these three important processes to help you find, hire and retain the right employees.
+The following information will guide you through these important processes to help you find, hire and retain the right employees.

 Posting an Open Position

-Prior to having a posting created, you will need to determine whether to request a new position, a recruit to fill or a reclassification.
+Prior to having a posting created, you will need to determine whether to request a new position, a recruit-to-fill or a reclassification.

-- Recruit to Fill - A recruit to fill (R/F) is an existing position that was previously created, budgeted and approved.
-The recruit to fill usually replaces an incumbent who vacates a position.
-Recruit to fills have no significant change to previously approved job description or classification.
+- Recruit to Fill - A recruit-to-fill (R/F) is an existing position that was previously created, budgeted and approved.
+The recruit-to-fill usually replaces an incumbent who vacates a position.
+Recruit-to-fills have no significant change to previously approved job description or classification.

 - Reclassification - A reclassification occurs when there is significant change to an existing position.
 If you intend to change the job description significantly (purpose, essential functions, salary structure or overall classification), a reclassification must occur prior to posting the position.
 Reclassifications can occur with or without an incumbent occupying the position.

 Once you have defined the type of request, you will need to work with your department HR Liaison to initiate the appropriate eForm.
 Please refer to the following job aids for specific instructions:

 After the appropriate eForm has received all approvals and has been processed, you may proceed with the job opening request.
 Please refer to the job aid for specific instructions.

 All UT System Administration job postings must be open for a minimum of five business days unless an exception has been granted by the Chancellor.
 Managers and selection committee members will review the applicant pool to determine when they are ready to close a posting.
 If you have a desired applicant pool, please request for your job posting to be closed by sending an email to firstname.lastname@example.org.
 Postings in PeopleSoft are automatically closed once a candidate has been selected for hire.